sensu/sensu-docs/content/sensu-go/6.6/operations/control-access/oidc-auth.md

 To use Okta for authentication, register Sensu Go as an OIDC web application.
 Before you start, install Sensu Go with a valid commercial license and make sure you have access to the Okta Administrator Dashboard.

-Follow the steps below to create an Okta application, configure an Okta OIDC provider in Sensu,
+Follow the steps below to create an Okta application and configure an Okta OIDC provider in Sensu.

 ### Create an Okta application